 This is my very last post about the Philippines – at least for now.
-My next trip to this gorgeous country is already in the works, and I can’t wait to visit all the places I didn’t make it to the first time around.Whenever people ask me about my favorite places in South East Asia, I can’t stop gushing over the picture-perfect beaches I visited, the lush green islands with their scenic rice fields and softly swaying palm trees, a stark contrast to the urban sprawl of Manila which is rapidly turning into a modern, advanced city; rivaling Singapore and Bangkok with the number of skyscrapers and shopping malls that continue to emerge in the ever growing capital.
+I am sharing my island hopping journey in pictures, and I hope that these photos will convince you to visit the Philippines.
+I’m already daydreaming about my next trip to this gorgeous country, and I can’t wait to visit all the places I didn’t make it to the first time around.Whenever people ask me about my favorite places in South East Asia, I can’t stop gushing over the picture-perfect beaches I visited, the lush green islands with their scenic rice fields and softly swaying palm trees, a stark contrast to the urban sprawl of Manila which is rapidly turning into a modern, advanced city; rivaling Singapore and Bangkok with the number of skyscrapers and shopping malls that continue to emerge in the ever growing capital.
 When I sat in one of Manila’s third-wave coffee shops, located in one of the shiny fancy malls, after returning from Palawan, I couldn’t believe that a day earlier, I had shared the road with ox carts and that I didn’t even have cell phone reception in El Nido – now I was surrounded by people who were all glued to their smartphones again.The many faces of the Philippines were fascinating, the marine life breathtaking, the people welcoming and kind.
-But I’ll let the photos speak for themselves – follow my journey through the Philippines in pictures:It all started when I flew into Manila, and the capital couldn’t have been more surprising – I expected to hate it because everyone who had visited the city seemed to thoroughly dislike it.
+But I’ll let the photos speak for themselves – visit the Philippines virtually through my pictures:It all started when I flew into Manila, and the capital couldn’t have been more surprising – I expected to hate it because everyone who had visited the city seemed to thoroughly dislike it.
 Read more about my time in Manila here: Living it up in Manila

 From Manila, I flew to Boracay, because I was craving some beach time.
 I had been wanting to visit Boracay, famous for its ridiculously pretty White Beach, for years, and this travel dream finally came true.I spent hours just staring out at the water, listening to the sound of the softly clashing waves.
 For the first time in months, I was able to relax 100%.As if a stunning 4-kilometer long beach with soft, powdery sand and crystal clear water weren’t enough, Boracay also boasts some of the most memorable sunsets I’ve seen anywhere in the world.
 Every single night!
 Read more about my time in Boracay here: Debauchery in Paradise: Letting loose in BoracayMy next stop was Bohol, a short flight from Boracay, which I added to my itinerary to meet these little guys:Tarsiers!
 The other attraction Bohol is famous for are the oddly shaped Chocolate Hills.
 I should have stayed longer to check out some of the beaches, but I was told there are nicer beaches in Siquijor, a nearby island reachable by ferry.You can read more about my time in Bohol here: Tarsiers and chocolate hills in Bohol